-Whilst the symptoms of addiction can manifest in different ways depending on the person, many addicts share many of the same signs.
-However, the addict is often the last person to be aware that they have a problem.
-Because they spend their time trying to hide their use, they are unaware of the outward signs of addiction that those around them can see.
+Whilst the symptoms of addiction can manifest in different ways depending on the individual, many addicts share a number of the same signs.
+Despite this, the addict is often the last person to be aware that they have a problem, often because they try to hide their use and are unaware of the outward signs of addiction that those around them can see.
 They believe that their drug or alcohol use is being kept secret from everyone, but the physical and behavioural changes are there for all to see.
 So what are the signs that someone may be in denial about having an addiction?

 Whilst many will make excuses for their substance use, some are usually worried about being judged by those around them.
 This is especially true if they are using illegal substances.
 So some addicts try and hide their substance use by finding excuses to be alone.
 This could be spending large amounts of time in an empty part of the house, like the garage, or it might be finding excuses to leave to house.
 Sometimes a 5 minute walk to the shops can lead to being absent for hours.

 Other signs of isolation are losing interest in hobbies and friends.
 This may be due to the need to prioritise using over sociable events, or it could be down to fear of being caught.

 Many addicts will often change the people they are friends with.
 To try and justify their own use, they will spend time with other users so that it does not feel wrong.
 Often, an addict may surround themselves with other addicts so that they can tell themselves that what they do is perfectly normal and this leads to being encouraged to worsen their drug or alcohol use.

 Many addicts will do anything to avoid being caught, whilst making sure that they can continue using.
 Family and friends will often notice general deceitfulness in an addict, including hiding alcohol or drugs, lying about where they are or what they’re doing or refusing to say where they have been.